nirshadnijam/talent-lms-api/README.md

 - The next function that is called: `create_temp_users_table(temp_df)` or `create_temp_users_table(temp_df)`.
 This creates temporary table on MySQL with the records that have been updated latest.
 - The last function call does an upsert operation using the temporary table against the actual table on the database.
 This ensures the data changes are updated and inserted accordingly.

+## What does the notebook responsible for loading users enrolled courses do?
+- This endpoint is triggered multiple times for different course IDs to get the users enrolled for that particular course.
+- This is dependent on the courses table in the DB.
+When the `load_user_enrolled_courses()` is triggered.
+A query is run against the temporary courses table on the live DB to obtain the IDs of the latest course.
+- The subsequent function creates a temporary user enrolled courses table in the DB.
+- The last function triggers an upsert operation just like the previous notes books
+NOTE: This table is dependent on courses table